KushalranaAI/Python/README.md

-# Python
+# Python for data analysis.
-Let's learn python together.